XIROPHT/Xiropht-Remote-Node/remote-node-http-api-request-list.md

 <h2>Overview</h2>

-For the http/https api on your remote node, you have to enable the system if it's not case this is inside the setting file.
+For the http/https api on your remote node, you have to enable the system if it's not the case this is inside the settings file.

 **In version earlier than 0.2.8.1R:**

-Open the **config.ini** file and edit the line **ENABLE_API_HTTP** by:
+Open the **config.ini** file and edit the line **ENABLE_API_HTTP**:

 ~~~text
 ENABLE_API_HTTP=Y